KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 - **Visualize**: Fixed timespan labels displayed as datetime labels
 - **IoT Device Configuration**: Refresh summary when loading preset
 - **Support Tools**: Fixed logfile send functionality
-- Fixed crash when starting a second instance of KOLIBRI Desktop
+- Fixed crash when starting a second instance of PressureSuite Desktop

 ## Version 6.3.24030.01 (January 30, 2024)

 ### Description:
 This latest update integrates support for our IoT devices, namely ARC1 and ADT1.
-KOLIBRI Desktop now seamlessly incorporates the functionality of the IoT software 'GsmConfiguration'/'GSM Setup' to efficiently program our IoT devices, enhancing user experience and device management capabilities.
+PressureSuite Desktop now seamlessly incorporates the functionality of the IoT software 'GsmConfiguration'/'GSM Setup' to efficiently program our IoT devices, enhancing user experience and device management capabilities.

 ### Features and Enhancements:

-- **IoT Device Support**: Users can now leverage KOLIBRI Desktop to configure and manage ARC1 and ADT1 IoT devices effortlessly.
+- **IoT Device Support**: Users can now leverage PressureSuite Desktop to configure and manage ARC1 and ADT1 IoT devices effortlessly.
 - **Simplified File Import**: Introducing the ability to drag and drop measurement files (.json and .dx5) directly from the file explorer to the measurements list.
-- **Logfile Display Tool**: A new tool has been added to facilitate the display of KOLIBRI Desktop logfiles, aiding in troubleshooting and system monitoring.
+- **Logfile Display Tool**: A new tool has been added to facilitate the display of PressureSuite Desktop logfiles, aiding in troubleshooting and system monitoring.

 ### Bug Fixes: